jurios/laravel-filters/README.md

 ```

-We are calling to the filters and giving the request query parameters array.
+We are calling to the filters and giving the request query parameters array
+(in this case, `['color' => 'red', 'order_desc' => 'created_at']`).
 Therefore, `laravel-filters` will apply a
 filter called `color` with the value `red` and the "filter"
 (is not a filter properly, we explain this later) `order_desc` with the value `created_at`.

-As we did neither override nor created any custom filters, filters will be applied using a default behaviour:
+As we did neither override nor created any custom filters, filters will be applied using a default behaviour as explained
+before.

-So, in this case, we are requesting car models which `color` column on database contains the `red` value
+So, in this case, we are requesting car `Eloquent models` which `color` column on database contains the `red` value
 and ordered by `created_at` column in a descendant direction.
+As you can see, we filtered the results with no extra code.
+Easy and clean.

-As explained before, this is only the default filter behaviour.
+As mentioned before, this is only the default filter behaviour.
 You can override filters or create new ones
 in order to obtain the desired filter behaviour.
 But, let's step by step.

 ## 1 - Getting Started